amonsch/advent_of_code_2020/README.md

 # Why?

-In order to improve my knowledge Rust, for science and for fun of course.
+In order to improve my knowledge of Rust, for science and for fun of course.